-Beyond the accuracy of the point estimators, we also investigate the accuracy of the proposed variance estimators and the empirical coverage probability of the 95\% confidence interval estimators (based on normal approximation), for both $\widehat{\theta}$ and $\widehat{\eta}$.
-Specifically, for $k=1$ or $k=-1$, the confidence interval of $\widehat{\tau}_{k}^{\text{UNADJ}}$, $\widehat{\tau}_{k}^{\text{IPW}}$, $\widehat{\tau}_{k}^{\text{OW}}$, $\widehat{\tau}_{k}^{\text{AIPW}}$, $\widehat{\tau}_{k}^{\text{AOW}}$ are constructed based on \eqref{var_unadj}, \eqref{var_ipw}, \eqref{var_ow}, \eqref{var_aipw} and \eqref{var_aow}, respectively.
-Then, based on formulas \eqref{variance_wr} and \eqref{variance_wd}, we can obtain confidence intervals of $\widehat{\theta}$ and $\widehat{\eta}$, respectively.
-To quantify the accuracy of the estimated variance of each estimator, we report the ratio between the average estimated variance estimates and the Monte Carlo variance (considered as the truth) of each estimator, with a ratio close to 1 indicating adequate performance.
-In addition, we also compare the variance estimator of $\widehat{\tau}_{1}^{\text{UNADJ}}$ based on both \eqref{unadjusted_var} (the original Bebu and Lachin\cite{Bebu2016} approach) and \eqref{var_unadj} (our alternative variance estimation approach).
-We report relative bias (\%), Monte Carlo standard deviation (MCSD), average estimated standard error (AESE) based on \eqref{unadjusted_var} and \eqref{var_unadj}, and corresponding coverage probability (CP) of the 95\% confidence intervals for WR and WD under three different sample sizes (i.e., $n \in \{200,300,400\}$).
+Beyond the accuracy of the point estimators, we also investigate the accuracy of the proposed variance estimators and the empirical coverage of the 95\% confidence intervals (based on normal approximation).
+Specifically, for $k=1$ or $k=-1$, the confidence intervals of $\widehat{\tau}_{k}^{\text{UNADJ}}$, $\widehat{\tau}_{k}^{\text{IPW}}$, $\widehat{\tau}_{k}^{\text{OW}}$, $\widehat{\tau}_{k}^{\text{AIPW}}$, $\widehat{\tau}_{k}^{\text{AOW}}$ are constructed based on \eqref{var_unadj}, (A.8), (A.9), (A.13) and (A.14) in Web Appendix, respectively.
+Then, based on \eqref{variance_wr} and \eqref{variance_wd}, we can obtain confidence intervals of $\widehat{\theta}$ and $\widehat{\eta}$.
+To quantify the accuracy of the estimated variance of each estimator, we report the ratio between the average variance estimates and the Monte Carlo variance (considered as the truth) of each estimator, with a ratio close to 1 indicating adequate performance.
+In addition, we also compare the variance estimator of $\widehat{\tau}_{1}^{\text{UNADJ}}$ based on \eqref{unadjusted_var} (the original \cite{Bebu2016} approach), the bias-reduced version provided in Web Appendix A3, and \eqref{var_unadj} (our alternative variance estimation approach).
+We report relative bias (\%), Monte Carlo standard deviation (MCSD), average estimated standard error (AESE) based on \eqref{unadjusted_var} and \eqref{var_unadj}, and corresponding coverage probability (CP) of the 95\% confidence intervals for the WR and WD.